| certifications | microsoft - Team Nuggets

 Although security often comes down to end-user training regardless of OS, there are some things that make Linux systems more secure than other environments.
 This is especially true when it comes to malicious software.

-Here are a few reasons your devices will be safer with a Linux operating system in place.
+Here are a few reasons your devices will be more secure with a Linux operating system in place.

 The most cited reason for Linux's safety relates to its low usage numbers.
 Linux has less than three percent of the market, compared to Windows, which operates on more than 80 percent of all devices.
 Microsoft and Linux are practically friends now, so that might change a little.
 (Probably to Microsoft's favor.)